Skip to main content

 All computers must be purchased through Vanderbilt University Information Technology (VUIT).
 Accessories such as monitors, docking stations, printers, scanners, and storage devices (physical or virtual) may be purchased via your departmental administrator.

-For security purposes, many systems we use, such as Oracle, require muti-factor authentication (MFA).
-You can enroll in Duo MFA on the VUIT website.
+For security purposes, many of our systems require muti-factor authentication (MFA).
+You will need to enroll in OneVU to access Vanderbilt applications.

 General IT Help

 Vanderbilt IT is available to assist with any needs.
-You can chat with IT or submit a help request ticket online.
+You can chat with IT or submit a help request ticket online, or call (615) 343-9999.

 Return to top